-9. Don’t choose a design that will date
+21. Choosing a design that will date

 You can go as out there with the paint, wallpaper and accessories, but these can be easily and affordably alternated if desired.
-Brightly coloured gloss cabinet doors that you can’t paint may seem like a great idea now, but will you love them a few years down the line. if you will go for it.
-If you’re at all unsure stick to a timeless and classic choice.
+Brightly coloured gloss cabinet doors that you can’t paint may seem like a great idea now, but will you love them a few years down the line?
+If you will, go for it!
+If you’re at all unsure, stick to a timeless and classic choice.

 A good kitchen should see you through at least 10 years, so it’s important to get it right.
 It’s worth thinking too about it’s re-sale value, especially if you plan on moving within 10 years.

 Know you’ve got a complete checklist you’re ready to get planning to your heart’s content – avoid these kitchen design mistakes.